Ibenrm/LoginSecurity/README.md

 - There is a delay when the password changes || COOLDOWN
 - There is a delay when the password remove || COOLDOWN
 - You cannot use command if you are not logged in or register or forgot password || CANCEL COMMANDS
+- Command cannot use in a console and slapper || CANCEL COMMANDS

 # Commands
 - /login (password)